barseghyanartur/faker-file/docs/creating_pdfs.rst

 Building PDFs using `reportlab`_
 --------------------------------
-While `reportlab`_ generator is much lighter than the `pdfkit`_ and does not have system dependencies, but might produce PDS with questionable encoding when generating unicode text.
+While `reportlab`_ generator is much lighter than the `pdfkit`_ and does not have system dependencies, but might produce PDF files with questionable encoding when generating unicode text.

 See the following full functional snippet for generating PDF using `reportlab`_.